how to speak italian

 This next tip sounds a little odd, but hear me out!
 It is, in fact, one of the best ways to practice speaking Italian without the added stress and anxiety of a real conversation.

-I know that talking to a native Italian speaker—especially at the beginning stages of learning Italian—can be intimidating.
+I know that talking to a native Italian speaker can be intimidating, especially at the beginning stages of learning Italian.

-You don’t only need to keep track of and understand what the native speaker is saying, but you also need to organize your thoughts coherently and then string them together using the right words and grammar structures.
+After all, you need to keep track of and understand what the native speaker is saying, organize your thoughts coherently and string them together using the right words and grammatical structures.

-Add in the imploring eyes of an Italian conversation partner, and it’s easy to get overwhelmed and shut down.
+Add in the watchful eyes of an Italian conversation partner, and it’s easy to get overwhelmed and shut down.

 Easy solution: practice speaking to yourself.